 One of the key factors to the Board's approach to setting Executive remuneration is to discourage excessive risk taking or short term thinking by Executives.
 Ramsay's Executive remuneration framework is structured in a way that encourages strategic decision-making and behaviours that align with the Group's long-term interests.
 Key features of the remuneration framework which discourage excessive risk taking include the use of strategic goals as part of the STI key performance indicators, an LTI with performance hurdles that utilise a combination of internal and external measures, and a prohibition on hedging unvested equity awards.
-The introduction of changes to the Executive Performance Plan in FY2014 (refer page 31) further reinforces the link between the remuneration framework and management of risk.
-This approach to management of risk is consistent with the robust approach to risk management that Ramsay adopts across all aspects of its business.
+The introduction of changes to the Executive Performance Plan in FY2014 (refer page 62) further reinforces the link between the remuneration framework and management of risk.
+This approach to management of risk is consistent with the robust approach to risk management that Ramsay adopts across all aspects of its business (refer to the Corporate Governance Statement of this Annual Report for further details of the risk management framework).